MileHacker Logo

 Population

 Roughly 290,000 residents call Molise home.
 This makes it one of the least populated regions throughout Italy.
-Fewer people means fewer crowds, even at its best most significant popular attractions.
+Fewer people means fewer crowds, even at its most significant popular attractions.
 A quiet, welcoming atmosphere is present wherever one goes.
 It fosters a closer connection with locals, who often show warmth and interest in visitors.
-This quiet environment is suitable for peaceful reflection and a genuine escape from bustling city life.
+This quiet environment is good for peaceful reflection and a genuine escape from busy city life.
 It also indicates more traditional customs are present.

 CMB